According to my calculations on the back of my envelope 0-600mph in 2 seconds is about 50g, can humans even survive that?

 NASA has spectacularly and successfully tested the launch abort system - the ejector seat, as it were - for its new Orion crew capsule.
 There's just one problem: according to President Obama's stated plans, Orion will never be launched with crew aboard.
-The Pad Abort 1 test took place today at the White Sands Missile Range at …
+The Pad Abort 1 test took place today at the White Sands Missile …

 According to my calculations on the back of my envelope 0-600mph in 2 seconds is about 50g, can humans even survive that?